Last Updated on January 1, 2023 by Jeff

 A 125-pound person moving at an average pace for 30 minutes on a treadmill will burn roughly 250 calories.
 However, they aren’t able to take advantage of this after-burn effect.
 The same person rowing vigorously will burn around to 250 calories but will have less stress placed upon their joints and continue to burn calories after the workout has ended.
 Rowing machines have been shown to burn on average 800 calories an hour if you work harder and are slightly heavier.

 HIIT (High Intensity Interval Training) is a great style of training to burn fat, build toned muscle, and improve cardiovascular systems as the same time.
-Challenging HIIT workouts help you get to that state of EPOC and take advantage of the after-burn effect.
+Challenging HIIT workouts on machines such as the RW900 Rower help you get to that state of EPOC and take advantage of the after-burn effect.
 The ability to change the resistance of the rowing machine at will means that the equipment is ideal for this method of exercise.

 The beauty of a rowing machine HIIT is it offers an optimal workout in a minimal amount of time.
 It may sound too good to be true but you can really make a huge difference to your overall fitness in just 20-30 minutes.

-Give this rowing machine HIIT sprints workout a try if you’re looking for a good fat burning workout.
-Remember to start off every workout with a 5-10 minute warm up and cool down.
+Give this rowing machine HIIT sprint a try if you’re looking for a good fat burning rowing workout.
+Remember to adjust your stroke rate to your fitness level and start off every rowing workout with a 5-10 minute warm up and cool down.

 This workout will take a total of 26 minutes (not including the warm up or cool down).

 - 20 second sprint